Robostorm/Website/docs/ftc.md

-# FTC
+# FTC Team 12601

-Robostorm is starting an FTC team for the upcoming 2017-2018 season.
-More details to come!
+This year (2017-2018) is our team's first year.
+We hope to have a great season!

+### List of Sponsors:
+Misty & Neal Kramer
+Jeanette & Hunter Corbin
+Michael & Sara Schemick